-When a self signed certificate is created, the KX II date and time are used to create the validity period.
-If the KX II date and time are not accurate, the certificate's valid from - to range may be incorrect, causing certificate validation to fail.
-Make sure your KX II date/time is set correctly.
-See Configuring Date/Time Settings (on page 159).
+When a self-signed certificate is created, the KX II date and time are used to calculate the validity period.
+If the KX II date and time are not accurate, the certificate's valid from - to date range may be incorrect, causing certificate validation to fail.
+See Configuring Date/Time Settings (on page 172).